 Internet Based Record Production ( starting with the files you record on your smartphone or computer)

-Overseeing U.S. Based Radio promo Campaigns (College and CHR/Top 40 only)
+Overseeing U.S. or Global Based Radio promo/social media Campaigns (College, Dance, Urban AC, and CHR/Top 40 only)

 Drum and Keyboard Programming (recreating the feel of songs you wish to model your ideas after)

-Background Vocal Stacking (send me your songs (WAV of MP3) for me to add background vocals to)
+Background Vocal Stacking (send me your songs (WAV of MP3) for me to add background vocals or hooks to)